-• Adults 18 and older can get 1 dose and then a booster shot 2 months later.
+• Adults 18 and older can get 1 dose and then an Omicron booster 2 months later.

 If you are immunocompromised, you should get an extra primary dose.

 A 3 dose primary series with an mRNA vaccine (Pfizer or Moderna) is recommended for immunocompromised people.
 People who should get an extra dose are people who: